oirlab/iris_etc/README.md

 exposure time to reach a specific S/N and (2) S/N for a given exposure time.

 ## Requirements:
-Python 2.7
+* Python 2.7
-Numpy
+* Numpy
-Scipy
+* Scipy
-Astropy
+* Astropy
-Photutils
+* Photutils
-Matplotlib
+* Matplotlib

 ## Installation and setup:
 Set the simdir in the config.ini to directory that contains the PSFs and ancillary data.

-The expected directory structure within the simdir is: psfs spectra info
+The expected directory structure within the simdir is the following:

+psfs

+spectra

+info

 ## Examples: